SichangHe/blog_backup/what_does_mdbook.md

 Here, we read the context `ctx: PreprocessorContext` and the book data `book: Book` from StdIn using `mdbook::preprocess::CmdPreprocessor`.
 We then run it through our preprocessor `pre` and get the `processed_book: Book`.
 Finally, we print the book data back to StdOut, where mdBook would catch it and use it for the next steps.

 So far, the process above is basically universal for any mdBook preprocessors.
-Yes, you can copy the code from the `main.rs` of mdBook-KaTeX and start your own preprocessor.
-The only change to use other preprocessors would be replacing the `KatexProcessor` with another `struct` that implements `mdbook::preprocess::Preprocessor`:
+Yes, you can copy the code from the `main.rs` of mdBook-KaTeX and start your own preprocessor; the only change would be replacing `KatexProcessor` with another `struct` that implements `mdbook::preprocess::Preprocessor`:

 ```rust
 pub trait Preprocessor {